 Our chosen packaging offers a high level of protection while being an exact fit to the contents.
 Material use is therefore minimised, and our cardboard envelopes are both recycled, recyclable and rapidly biodegradable.
 No plastics or other unsustainable/non-degradable materials are used.

 We do not stock metal foils as, following an investigation, we concluded they can not be sustainably sourced.

 In 2018 we have changed the nature of our charitable engagement from donating money to donating time.
 We aim to spend an average of two days per week volunteering with various environmental organisations in the north east of England, working to benefit local ecosystems.
-Activities thus far have ranged from planting a native wildwood to repairing peat bogs on the Scottish border - there will be much more to come.
+Activities thus far have ranged from planting a native wildwood and reintroducing water voles, to monitoring reptiles and repairing peat bogs on the Scottish border - there will be much more to come.
 We make sure to plant many more trees than we use.